Optum/dce/docs/howto.md

 ### Logging into a leased account

-The easiest way to log into a leased account is by using the [DCE CLI](#logging-into-a-leased-account).
+The easiest way to log into a leased account is by using the `DCE CLI <#logging-into-a-leased-account>`_.
 The following steps cover how to log in without using the CLI:

-1. Configure [DCE Authentication](#authenticating-with-dce) if you have not already done so
+1. Configure `DCE Authentication <#authenticating-with-dce>`_ if you have not already done so
 1. Open a web browser ([Google Chrome is recommended](https://github.com/Optum/dce/issues/166))
 1. Navigate to `${api_url}/auth` and authenticate as prompted.
 You will be redirected to a page displaying an authentication code.
 1. Base64 decode the authentication code to view plaintext credentials of the form: